We're an affiliate

 1. Happy cats have sparkling eyes

-A cat’s eye is their window through their emotions.
-A cat that is feeling happy will show half-closed, relaxed eyes.
-You should also check if your cat’s blink pattern is slow, which means they are feeling comfortable and threatened.
+A cat’s eyes are the window to their emotions.
+A cat that is feeling happy will have half-closed, relaxed eyes.
+You should also check if your cat’s blink pattern is slow, which means they are feeling comfortable and unthreatened.

 2. They love licking themselves

 When cats lick themselves, it means they are cleaning themselves.
-Animal behavior experts have found out that licking releases endorphins through the cat’s brain, giving them an emotional boost.
+Animal behavior experts have found that licking releases endorphins in the cat’s brain, giving them an emotional boost.
 It is a telltale sign that a clean cat is a happy cat.

 3. Sleepy Cats

-A cat should have a consistent sleeping schedule and sleeping curation.
-Always monitor your cat’s sleeping habits and make sure that it is normal and not constantly changing.
+A cat should have a consistent sleeping schedule and sleep pattern.
+Always monitor your cat’s sleeping habits and make sure they are normal and not constantly changing.

 4. They’re friendly

-A happy cat will not hesitate to play with their cat parent.
-They enjoy sitting in their owner’s lap or just being near them.
+A happy cat will not hesitate to play with its cat parent.
+They enjoy sitting in their owner’s lap or simply being near them.
 Some nights, they enjoy snuggling up with their owner in bed.

 5. Purring

 A cat making a low, soft purr means they are happy and stress-free.
-If your cat purrs while nestling with you on your couch, it’s likely a sign she’s happy and content.
+If your cat purrs while nestling with you on the couch, it’s likely a sign that she’s happy and content.

 6. Healthy

-Your cat needs to have a regular checkup with your vet.
+Your cat needs to have regular checkups with your vet.
 A healthy cat means they are happy and contented.
-Cats get sick if they are always under stress.
+Cats get sick if they are constantly under stress.

 7. Good appetite